harangp/tfjsctcloss/README.md

 ```
 If you would need to do it in a pure JavaScript way, with arrays, you would implement the cycles, do the math, and return a new array with the results.
 The execution depending on what's available for Tensorflow can be really different:
 - **tfjs only** - just like you would do it in pure javascript, but somebody has programmed it for you.
 Sweet.
+Since modern JS engines are lightning fast, you'll get surprised how fast this implementation can run
 - **tfjs-wasm** - the core is implemented in WebAssembly, so there's a significant improvement on performance.
 Not all functions are supported though.
+It is by far the fastest one if you don't use any CUDA-based
-- **tfjs-node** - kernel functions run natively on the processor, so you have the full power of your CPU, including the special instruction-sets you might have
+- **tfjs-node** - kernel functions run natively on the processor, so you have the full power of your CPU, including the special instruction-sets you might have.
+However, usually you have to recompile Tensorflow from scratch to make use of it.
 - **tfjs-webgl** - kernel functions take advantage of the parallel processing capabilities of your GPU

-Every step brings at least a two-fold drop in execution time, so it is essential to have as many things as possible "tenosry".
-But it's not trivial - some of the operators are (albeit very useful) pretty hard to grasp.
+You might think that every engine brings at least a two-fold drop in execution time, but that's not the case - check the end of this document for details.
+But, because the speed is so much reliant on the backend implementation, it is essential to have as many things as possible "tenosry".
+It's not trivial - some of the operators are (albeit very useful) pretty hard to grasp.

 That's where the learning process and the cycle kicks in.

 ## CTC algorithm implementation specialities